 - avoid complex systems and policies to curb user requirements which push them to alternative methods, like mobile data

-Solution providers should:
+Service providers should:

-- provide an internet connection with a basic content filtering service to all Wi-Fi users (filtered domain name system (DNS) is an appropriate solution)
+- provide an internet connection with a basic content filtering service to all wifi users (filtered domain name system (DNS) is an appropriate solution)

 - provide a suitable amount of bandwidth for the planned number of users using commodity internet services

-Solution providers should consider the most cost effective way to improve user experience at a site, which may include:
+Service providers should consider the most cost effective way to improve user experience at a site, which may include:

 - transparent caching technologies to minimise the impact of software updates

-- quality of service (QoS) - however this is not a long term solution to inadequate bandwidth
+- quality of service (QoS) - however, this is not a long term solution to inadequate bandwidth

 - upgrading bandwidth using commodity internet services

-When deploying workplace Wi-Fi, solution providers should:
+When deploying workplace wifi, service providers should:

-- manage channel selection (radio frequency) and reduce power if necessary to minimise contention and overlapping — ideally use the automatic channel selection features present in enterprise Wi-Fi management systems rather than manual configuration
+- manage channel selection (radio frequency) and reduce power if necessary, to minimise contention and overlapping — ideally use the automatic channel selection features present in enterprise wifi management systems rather than manual configuration

 - deploy centrally managed AP hardware, each with at least 5 GHz frequency band and 802.11ac support (ideally with ac wave 2 and multi-user multiple input multiple output (MIMO) support)